Chlorine Hair: How to Protect Your Locks After Swimming

 Now summer is in full swing, it’s time to hit the pool.
 But you’ll have to do more than stock up on sunblock if you want to stay healthy this summer: chlorine and other pool chemicals can wreak havoc on your hair – especially if you’ve recently had your hair colored or straightened.

 Don’t let chlorine damage ruin your summer.
-We’ve got everything you need to know about how to protect your locks before – and after – you hop in the pool:
+We’ve got everything you need to know about how to protect your hair before – and after – swimming in the pool:

 When you’re seeking relief from the summer heat, it’s tempting to just go for a swim.
 But before you head to the pool, it’s important to understand why chlorine can cause such major problems for your hair.